cs19b021iittp/data_pirates/README.md

- #  PHASE 2 ( PIPELINING - Printing Number of Cycles and Stalls )
+ #  PHASE 2 ( Adding PIPELINING - Printing Number of Cycles and Stalls )

  Here I updated ony ( add , addi , sub , subi, li , lw , sw , j , bne ) these instructions ,so only use these in this phase.
  In this phase for a given input file, output will give the same previous elements ( Memory and Register elements ).